visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## Get Devi Extra Facebook Groups

-If you are on the monthly plan, We charge $18/month for every extra 20 groups added.
+If you are on the monthly plan, We charge $19-$29/month on monthly plans and depending on your location for every extra 15 groups added.
 If you are on the Devi yearly plan, you can get a yearly Groups-Adon by paying an extra $216.
 This gives you access to 20 more groups.

 ## Setup automated DM or Comment